one-among-us/data/people/shihai4h/page.en.md

 Her life is just like that.

 Mishima Yukio wrote a life of rebirth in *The Decay of the Angel*.
-Everytime they reaches 18, they'd be reborn in another life.
+Every time they reaches 18, they'd be reborn in another life.
 Therefore, they always lived in their best days and never needed to worry about dying after their teeth fall off, hair become gray, or losing their beauty.

 Shihai is like that, although the Sakura flower has withered, it had bloomed after all.